Vadiraj-Puranik/DBRE-Assesment/README.md

 ▪ `hot_standby` - Enabling the hot_standby configuration option grants the ability to execute read-only operations on the standby server,

-▪ `primary_conninfo` = 'user=repluser host=[primary_server_ip] port=5432 sslmode=prefer sslcompression=1' <br>
+▪ `primary_conninfo` = 'user=repuser host=[primary_server_ip] port=5432 sslmode=prefer sslcompression=1' <br>
 To allow replication connections, the script appends the following configuration to the end of the pg_hba.conf file<br>

 ▪ `host	replication		repuser	[standby-postgres-server-ip]/32		md5`<br>
-The above line allows the standby server to establish access using the user repluser from a specified IP address, utilizing password authentication for secure connectivity.<br>
+The above line allows the standby server to establish access using the user repuser from a specified IP address, utilizing password authentication for secure connectivity.<br>

 `postgresql.service` is restarted after updating configuration file.

 ### **ReplicationSetup-Secondary.sh** <br>
-▪  Uses helper file standby_ip.txt which consist of the public ip of the standby-postres-server to establish SSH Connection using Private and Public Keys located on Local System.<br>
+▪  Uses helper file standby_ip.txt which consist of the public ip of the standby-postres-server to establish SSH Connection using Private and Public Keys.<br>

 ▪  Prior to implementing any modifications of configuration the script stops PostgreSQL service and removes earlier configurations from postgres data directory `/var/lib/postgresql/13/main/*`<br>